JATOS/JATOS_docs/versioned_docs/version-3.9.1/Manage_your_JATOS/Administration.md

 The information is displayed in a table with the columns:

-* **Active** - In cases where e.g. a study uses to many server resources, an admin can **deactivate** (or activate again) it by clicking the checkbox in the 'Active' column.
+* **Active** - In cases where e.g. a study uses to many server resources, an admin can **deactivate** (or activate again) it by clicking the switch in the 'Active' column.
 A deactivated study cannot be started by participants (workers) anymore, but an already started study run can be continued.
 That means, an admin will not interrupt a participant if they already started doing a study, but no new participants will be able to start it.
 The study members can still see and edit the study, as well as export its result data.
 * **Study Assets Size** - The disk size of all asset files associated to this study (HTML, JS, CSS, images, videos, etc.).
 * **Result Count** - The number of study results collected so far on this JATOS instance.
 * **Result Data Size** - The size of all result data that are stored in the database.
 In brackets is the average size per result count.